This manual describes how to install and configure SL1.

 Management

 The Management Node allows administrators to install, configure, and update packages on the Compute Nodes cluster, Storage Nodes , and the Load Balancer.
-The Management Node also allows administrators to deploy and update services running on the Computer Cluster.
+The Management Node also allows administrators to deploy and update services running on the Compute Cluster.

 The SL1 Agent